adynak/SearchForms/README.md

 Change the configuration in the postgreSQL script to suit your needs.

 The project has an email feature that uses an existing google script.
-The repo contains a copy of it that you can modify, submit to google, register and deploy as a web app.
+The repo contains a [copy](https://github.com/adynak/FormsBuilder/blob/master/resources/scripts/script.gs) that you can modify, submit to google, register and deploy as a web app.
 Change the email URL to the new one assigned to you by google.

 ## Authors